Abyssinian catbird: Description

-Distribution and Habitat
+Distribution and habitat

 The Abyssinian catbird is a resident of the Afrotropical realm and is endemic to Ethiopia, meaning that it is exclusively found in that region.
 They are more commonly found at higher elevations around 11,500 ft, such as in the mountainous northern Semian region, or in the hilly western region of the nation.
 They have an area of occurrence of 44,500 km^{2}.
 They prefer forested habitats and dry thickets, and so are most commonly found in highland bamboo, juniper, and olive trees.
 They are not known to migrate outside of their habitat.

 Behavior

 Diet

-The Abyssinian catbird has a wide-ranging diet, consisting mostly of small, edible things.
-This bird is known to eat juniper berries, along with other small fruits.
-They are also known to have a diet of various insects that are found in their habitat.
-The Abyssinian catbird is often found in shrubby areas, so it is easy to pick berries or find insects on its daily path.

-Vocalization

-It has been said that the Abyssinian catbird is the finest singer of the African birds.
-Oftentimes during the rainy season, the male and female Abyssinian catbirds can be found harmonizing together to make an even more beautiful song.
-The male, long-necked and wings spread, makes a loud ringing sound while the female releases a purring sound.
+The Abyssinian catbird feeds on a varied diet of fruits and insects.
+It is particularly associated with juniper berries, but also takes other small fruits and a range of insects common in its shrubby highland habitat.

-Breeding Habits
+Breeding habits

 Abyssinian catbirds are known to breed in the season from February to August (or January to July).
 Their nests, often consisting of a tangle of vines and plant stems, hold two pale-colored, dark-speckled eggs.